Bajusz15/beacon/README.md

 - **⚡ Minimal Setup**: Lightweight and easy to configure

 ## 🚀 Quick Start
+Keep in mind commands depend on the project's beacon.env and beacon.monitor.yml file, this must be configured by user.
 ```bash
 # Setup a new project
 beacon bootstrap myapp